JamesPrenticez/ecom-nextjs/README.md

 - Maybe upgrade to axios VS fetch?
 - Change the way you are passing data to dropdown?
-- Use next Image in dropdown flags?
+- Use next Image in dropdown flags-?
+- Fix cartItems: state.cart.cart.cartItems in "cartButton"

 - Need to handle 0 in stock?